-- Best Service: The original St Germain Toronto, located in the heart of the entertainment district, gets the vote for top boutique with unparalleled service.
+- Best Service: The original Hotel Le Germain, located in the heart of the entertainment district, gets the vote for top boutique with unparalleled service.
 Staff here are attentive, but not cloying, and are known for going to unusual lengths to accommodate special requests, like tours outside of town and dietary needs.
-The Canadian-owned small chain has opened a second location, St Germain Maple Leaf Square, that remains true to the superior standard of thoughtful service, with a location perfect for sports fans and anyone attending an event at the Air Canada Centre.
+The Canadian-owned small chain has opened a second location, Hotel Le Germain Maple Leaf Square, that remains true to the superior standard of thoughtful service, with a location perfect for sports fans and anyone attending an event at the Air Canada Centre.

 - Best Historic Hotels: There are a few top contenders, but kudos go to the Fairmont Royal York, which has managed to seamlessly blend the timeless glory of a 1929 Canadian Pacific Railway-built hotel with a forward-thinking eco-consciousness.
 Menus are rich with sustainable choices, and the roof garden, where the hotel grows its own mint for mojitos, is home to several honeybee hives for the hotel's signature honey.
 The Gladstone, the city's longest-operating hotel, deserves a nod not only as a property with a past -- the Victorian facade, birdcage elevator, and more are well preserved -- but as a dynamic destination in itself.
 The rooms feature art by local artists, including some ambitious installations that transform spaces; the bars hop with an eclectic range of music; and the restaurants excel in casual, delicious fare.